-The following figure shows a sample system configuration with the command device and virtual command device settings for the in-band and out-of-band methods on VSP Gx00 models, VSP Fx00 models, VSP G1x00, VSP F1500, VSP, and HUS VM.
+The following figure shows a sample system configuration with the command device and virtual command device settings for the in-band and out-of-band methods.

 The following figure shows a sample system configuration with a CCI server connected by the in-band method for VSP G1x00, VSP F1500, VSP, and HUS VM.